-As well as his role in treating clients, Alex is also a yoga teacher and recently has begun teaching osteopathic technique at Staffordshire University on the Osteopathy programme.
+As well as his role in treating clients, Alex has been a yoga teacher since 2015, and recently has begun teaching osteopathic technique at Staffordshire University on the BSc Osteopathy programme.

 Before discovering the benefits of Osteopathy, he was a keen martial artist and was fascinated by the role that exercises and stretching played in injury prevention and rehabilitation.
 Alex trained as a Sports Injuries and Spinal Manipulation Therapist prior to the completion of the five-year degree in Osteopathy.
 Alex has practised yoga for 14 years, five times a week.